-What Does a Tummy Tuck Do?
+How a Tummy Tuck Works

 A tummy tuck – the medical term is abdominoplasty – is one of the most effective cosmetic surgeries you can get.
 It is a surgical procedure that removes excess skin and fat from your abdomen to help it become flat.
 If necessary, your abdominal muscles are also repaired.
 Tummy tucks are especially popular among women who have gone through childbirth and would like to regain their pre-pregnancy body.